California condors: rescued from the brink of extinction

 - In 2008, California banned the use of lead ammunition in the counties where condors fly and feed.

 - In 2011, Utah launched a voluntary non-lead ammunition program similar to Arizona's.
 With the help of The Peregrine Fund, the program expanded substantially in 2013.
-Big game hunters in the Zion hunting unit receive coupons for a free box of non-lead ammunition.
-If they use that ammunition — or opt to pack out their gut piles — they are eligible to enter a drawing for one of five hunting rifles.
+Big game hunters in the Zion hunting unit receive coupons for up to $50 worth of free non-lead ammunition.
+If they use that ammunition — or opt to pack out their gut piles — they are eligible to enter a drawing for an $800 gift certificate for outdoor merchandise.
 The Peregrine Fund donates the prizes as part of its effort to help restore condor populations.

 Seeing condors in Utah

-Although they often winter in Arizona, many condors from the southwestern population soar over Utah.
-They can travel back and forth between the Grand Canyon and Zion National Park in a single day.
+Although they often winter in Arizona, many condors from the southwestern population — of which there are now over 100 — soar over Utah.
+They began nesting in Utah in 2014, and can travel back and forth between the Grand Canyon and Zion National Park in a single day.

-The birds commonly visit Utah between April and November, but peak numbers usually occur from June through August.
-Their favorite places to roost are in the canyons of Zion National Park and the Kolob Terrace (the mountains north of the park).
-If you see a California condor in the wild, you should:
+A small population stays in Utah year-round, while other birds commonly visit the state between May and November.
+Peak numbers usually occur from June through August.
+California condors' favorite places to roost are in the canyons of Zion National Park and the Kolob Terrace (the mountains north of the park).
+If you see one in the wild, you should: